zeitgeistpm/zeitgeist/docs/review_checklist.md

 ## Events

-_All_ modifications of the on-chain storage **must** be broadcast to our indexer by emitting a high-level event.
-The term _high-level_ event refers to an event which may or may not contextualize _low-level_ events emitted by pallets that our business logic builds on, for example pallet-balances.
+_All_ modifications of the on-chain storage **must** be broadcast to indexers by emitting a high-level event.
+The term _high-level_ event refers to an event which may or may not contextualize _low-level_ events emitted by pallets that Zeitgeist's business logic builds on, for example pallet-balances.
 Examples of high-level events are:

 - `SwapExactAmountIn` (contextualizes a couple of low-level events like